IamCOD3X/Windows-11-Activator/README.md

 Steps

-Don't forget to disable your Firewall and Windows Defender/Anti-Virus Run the .bat file with Administrator Privileges
+Don't forget to disable your Firewall and Windows Defender/Anti-Virus <br />
+Run the .bat file with Administrator Privileges <br />
-Reboot Your PC and Enjoy :)
+Reboot Your PC and Enjoy :) <br />